prince98batra/testrepo/maven_SOP.md

   [INFO] BUILD SUCCESS
   ```

-- **Purpose:**
-  This forces Maven to download the latest versions of the libraries from the internet, even if it already has a copy in its local storage.
+- **Purpose:**  Downloads the latest versions of dependencies, even if already cached locally.

-- **When to Use:**
+- **When to Use:**  When your project uses outdated libraries or new versions are not picked up
-  Use this when you think Maven has old or outdated libraries stored and you need to update them.

 ---

 ### 5. **Check Your Maven Version**